contrast-zone/t-rewriter.js/docs/expression-logic.md

 Although sequent calculus, comparing to Hilbert style deduction and natural deduction, may not seem like the simplest solution on first glance, we find it reasonable to base *expression logic* exactly on sequent calculus because, in the long run, benefits seem to be worth the effort.
 After all, the simplistic duality elegance of sequent calculus transformations seem too valuable to be left aside in a favor of simpler systems.
 We are taking a stand that the mentioned duality deserves a special treatment which sequent calculus provides us with by its definition.
 Thus, we choose sequent calculus as a foundation basis for defining languages and performing inference in *expression logic*.

-By the definition, *expression logic* extends a subset of sequent calculus (precisely, sequent calculus without negation) to operate on rulesets with addition of variables with strict domains.
-Providing rulesets, *expression logic* accepts textual input, and generates textual output.
-Ending its role at providing generated output, such an output is left for processing to outer target environment like processor, operating system, arbitrary programming language, or even a web browser.
+By the definition, *expression logic* borrows *sequents* from sequent calculus, and extends them by notions of variables bounded under strict domains.
+Thus, *expression logic* is sharing some primitive foundations with sequent calculus, but beyond that, it employs different proving methods during logical reasoning process, namely making use of [constructive proofs](https://en.wikipedia.org/wiki/Constructive_proof).
+This allows us to generate a meaningful output upon providing ruleset and textual input.
+Finally ending *expression logic* role at reporting generated output, such an output is then left for processing by target environments like processor, operating system, arbitrary programming language, or even a web browser, in accordance with our intentions.

 In this section we introduce a mechanism which *expression logic* is using to generate textual output from textual input.
 Moreover, while constructing such an output, we may carry out any computational process utilizing [Turing completeness](https://en.wikipedia.org/wiki/Turing_completeness) property of *expression logic*.
 Let's start with *expression logic* syntax, and then let's move on to its semantics.